senghuyjr11/djangoCrud/README.md

 - Edit and update existing books.
 - Delete books with a confirmation alert.
 - Styled with Bootstrap 5 for a responsive and clean UI.
+- `db.sqlite3` The SQLite database file where all data is stored (generated after migrations).

 ## Requirements
 - Python 3.x
 - Django
 - django-bootstrap-v5

+## Database
+This project uses **SQLite** as the default database, which is set up automatically when you run migrations.
+SQLite is a lightweight, file-based database that's suitable for development and testing environments.
+By default, Django creates an SQLite database file named `db.sqlite3` in project directory.

 ## Installation
 1. **Clone the repository**: